ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-03-aws-data-storage.md

 - Virtual Tape Shelf - unlimited storage and OK with a 24 hour turn around time.

-- Snowball - lots of data with a small pipe = loading data takes more than a week
+- Snowball - more than 2TB of data for a T3 connection, 5TB for a 100MB connection, and 60TB for 1000Mbps connections.

 - Import/Export - send a disk into AWS